isse-ahmed/odin-recipes/README.md

-# Basic Recipe Website

-## First Odin Project
+# The Chainsaw Man Cookbook

 ### Bult with

-    - Pure HTML
+    - Basic HTML and CSS

+#### First Project of The Odin Foundations Course